20 Questions: Steve Boden – Yorkshire Carnegie coach

 It hasn’t really crossed our minds yet.
 All we’re looking towards is performing this week to hopefully build a bit of form in the lead up to the play-offs.

-Can you challenge London Irish for promotion?
+Can you challenge London Irish for ?

-They're clearly at top of the league for a reason and it's hard to see past them to go up.
-But we'd be naive to think we'll be in the final against them.
-We've got some big games coming up in the league first.
+They’re clearly at top of the league for a reason and it’s hard to see past them to go up.
+But we’d be naive to think we’ll be in the against them.
+We’ve got some big games coming up in the league first.

 What’s been working well for you so far?

 The pack is able to squeeze a few points out of the set-piece but we also have some good running threats.
-We play a good brand of rugby and if we sort our discipline out we could be successful.
+We play a good brand of and if we sort our discipline out we could be successful.

 What impact did the announcement of boss Brian Redpath leaving have on the club?